BitShares is a decentralized exchange platform for trading cryptocurrencies without leaving the blockchain.

 While centralization is understandable (exchanges have a need to tie cryptocurrency prices to real-life assets like USD or gold), there is also the need for a more decentralized, anonymous system, and that’s where BitShares comes in.

 The BitShares blockchain platform allows users to convert their cryptocurrencies to stable assets by converting those coins into another cryptocurrency whose value is pegged to a real-life asset (for example, BitUSD is tied with the value of USD).
-This has quite a few advantages over regular exchanges (and some disadvantages as well), as we’ll see in the next sections.

 Where to buy, sell and trade BitShares